How to see Puffins at Bempton Cliffs: A Yorkshire Coast Guide

 What is RSBP Bempton Cliffs Nature Reserve?

 RSPB Bempton Cliffs Nature Reserve is a protected area of chalk cliffs that run along the Yorkshire Coast.
-The area is an important breeding habitat for multiple species of migratory seabird, including puffins.
+The area is an important breeding habitat for multiple species of migratory seabirds, including puffins.
 The reserve is managed by the RSPB (Royal Society for the Protection of Birds), a UK-based charity that aims to protect and conserve healthy environments for local wildlife.
 The RSPB is the UK’s largest nature conservation charity and has 222 nature reserves across England, Wales, Scotland and Northern Island.

 Where is RSPB Bempton Cliffs Nature Reserve?